NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-msbuild.md

 SDK-style projects have the pack functionality available by default.
 For non SDK-style PackageReference projects, you need to add the NuGet.Build.Tasks.Pack package to the project dependencies.
 For detailed information about MSBuild pack targets, see [NuGet pack and restore as MSBuild targets](../reference/msbuild-targets.md).

-The command that creates a package, `msbuild -t:pack`, is functionality equivalent to `dotnet pack`.
+The command that creates a package, `msbuild -t:pack`, is functionally equivalent to `dotnet pack`.

 > [!IMPORTANT]
 > This topic applies to [SDK-style](../resources/check-project-format.md) projects, typically .NET Core and .NET Standard projects, and to non-SDK-style projects that use PackageReference.